Transform Your Space: 20 Best Air-Purifying Plants for You!

 Broad Lady Palms are a rare species of fan palms and are pretty pricey to buy entirely grown plants.
 However, they are easy to grow and are adaptable.

 Fertilizer: Broad lady palm can be fed twice in the growing season with balanced houseplant food.
-Dilute the fertilizer into half the strength.
+Dilute the fertilizer to half the strength.

 General Care: Broad lady palm can thrive in a wide range of temperatures from 25°F-100°F. They like moderate humidity, and occasional misting will help in dry weather.